Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

 How old does my dog have to be to join HABIC?

-Dogs must be at least 18 months old before they can become a HABIC team.
+Dogs must be at least six months old to join HABIC basic obedience classes.
+Dogs must be at least 18 months old to become a HABIC-certified therapy dog team.

 Does my dog have to be a certain breed?